Yuvrraaj/Calculator/README.md

 ## Getting Started

-To run the calculator app locally:
+To run the calculator app locally follow the steps:

 1. Clone this repository to your local machine:
    ```bash